actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 # Introduction to Present Value

 Present value tells us the current worth of a of future receivable or to be given out cashflow (or a series of one) by discounting it to the present using the appropriate discount (interest) rates.
 But why the concept of present value?
 Why discount the value of money?
 It all goes back to economics.
 The time concept of money tells us that yearly inflation erodes the value of money.
 This also directly erodes the value of every financial product that obviously depends on cashflows of money.
-Due to this, people want to essentially estimate the value of their future money now, by using some appropriate discount rate (which now you can logically think of as some predicted inflation rate in the future) because they know their spending power (of money) in the future will not be as powerful as now.
+Due to this, people want to essentially estimate the value of their future money now, by using some appropriate discount rate because they know their spending power (of money) in the future will not be as powerful as now.
+While the discount rate may reflect predicted inflation, it also reflect other factors such as the opportunity cost of capital or risk premium, or a minimal yield that a person is willing to undertake for an investment.

 This concept is easily simplified by this number line we see.